abpframework/abp/docs/en/release-info/migration-guides/abp-7-3.md

 ## Nonce attribute support for Content Security Policy (CSP)

-ABP Framework supports adding unique value to nonce attribute for script tags which can be used by Content Security Policy to determine whether or not a given fetch will be allowed to proceed for a given element.
+ABP supports adding unique value to nonce attribute for script tags which can be used by Content Security Policy to determine whether or not a given fetch will be allowed to proceed for a given element.
 In other words, it provides a mechanism to execute only correct script tags with the correct nonce value.

 > See the [Security Headers](../../framework/ui/mvc-razor-pages/security-headers.md) documentation for more information.